top of page

 This method involves immersing the metal object in a solution containing metal ions and a reducing agent.
 The chemical reaction reduces the metal ions to their metallic form, which deposits uniformly across the surface.

 Electroless plating is ideal for creating uniform coatings on complex shapes and non-conductive surfaces.
-It is extensively used in electronics for circuit boards, in automotive parts for improved wear resistance, and in various industrial applications.

 Its advantages include: